ckormanyos/real-time-cpp/examples/chapter04_04a/readme.md

 ## Hardware Setup

-The hardware setup for example chapter04_04a is the same as that of example chapter04_04.
+The hardware setup for example chapter04_04a is the same as that used in example chapter04_04.